SMAMHTN/bascorro_cv/README.md

 3. **MUST Buy Raspi CAM**

-    as i mention earlier, this also worth to try
-     + lot of people mention about using good driver for raspi cam,
+    as i mention earlier, this also worth to try, also lot of people mention about using good driver for raspi cam, also research about that

     >The Pi camera is 'run' by the GPU and can dump full frames into RAM at 15 frames a second .. this is 7.5MB/frame, 15fps = 112.5 Mega >BYTES per second .. or you can have full HD resolution 30fps H264 encoded (by the GPU) along with some simultaneous still photos (Google >MMAL) all at virtually zero CPU loading ..
     >On the other hand, the Pi USB is 'run' byte at a time by the CPU, and, at the cost of 100% CPU loading you might achieve a couple of >hundred Mega BITS per second .. not that a web cam is going to deliver that anyway (even if it could, you then don't have any CPU cycles >to do anything with it ..)
     >SO, unless CCTV resolutions (320x240 pixels) are what you want, it has to be the Pi camera.

       Reference links